-In this tutorial we will show you how to install and configure Google Play Music Desktop Player on Ubuntu 16.04 LTS.
-For those of you who didn’t know, Google Play Music Desktop Player aka GPMDP, is an open source, unofficial Google play music app for Linux desktop released under MIT license, also available for Mac OS X and Windows.
-It’s made by a university student in Melbourne, Australia.
+In this tutorial, we will show you how to install and configure Google Play Music Desktop Player on Ubuntu 16.04 LTS.
+For those of you who didn’t know, Google Play Music Desktop Player aka GPMDP is an open-source, unofficial Google plays music app for Linux desktops released under an MIT license, also available for Mac OS X and Windows.
+It was made by a university student in Melbourne, Australia.

 Features in Google Play Music Desktop Player

 - Last.fm support with now playing and scrobbling features

 - HTML5-based.
 No need for Adobe Flash Player

 - Customizable media key support.
 Use media keys or create custom shortcuts if you don’t have any

 - UI customization: Set the dark theme to your taste